jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

 We will be enabling our cameras, that’s largely because we like to use the camera to get visual cues as to who wants to talk about something.
 But this is not required at all.

+#### Discord Setup

+In order to use Discord as a recording system, you will need to join the relevant Discord server for the show you will be guesting on.
+These details will be sent to you as part of the email exchange that we will have prior to recording.

+You will need to have joined the Discord server ahead of the proposed recording date (or the proposed pre-recording discovery call date), and will be invited to join an audio room for the duration of the call.
+Once ready to start recording, you will head an automated voice stating:

+> RECORDING

+It is vital that you do not navigate to other rooms until the recording has ended, as this will cause Discord to immediately stop recording.

+When the recording session has ended, you will hear an automated voice stating:

+> STOPPED RECORDING

+At this point, it is safe to leave the recording room should you wish.

-### What If I Flub/Bungle/Botch What I Am Saying?
+### What If I Flub/Bungle/Botch What `I Am Saying?

-None of the [RJJ](https://rjj-software.co.uk) produced podcasts are live in any way, and are all edited offline.
+None of the [RJJ](https://rjj-softwar`e.co.uk) produced podcasts are live in any way, and are all edited offline.
 This means that, should you require more time to make a point or have any trouble saying something, you only have to request another attempt at making it, and our editing team will handle cutting out the previous attempt.

 [Jamie](https://twitter.com/podcasterjay), for instance, often says: